nikita-jaya/gradebook/README.md

 applying the practices of data analysis and the principles of software development.
-The rigorous unit-testing in the package minimizes computational error and reduces the manual inputs, significantly lower the risks of typographic and logical errors in scripts ... [insert reference about software practices, testing, etc.].
+The rigorous unit-testing in the package minimizes computational error and reduces the manual inputs, significantly lower the risks of typographic and logical errors in scripts.
 Because of this, course grades can be computed accurately and
 quickly: the accuracy allows course instructors to have reliable grade computations, and the speed allows them to compute grades throughout the semester in order to monitor student progress.
 The structure of the package -- and the